NKID00/chess-in-5d-stripped/README.md

 To be an actual bot, you then need to return an `Action` object as described here https://gitlab.com/alexbay218/5d-chess-js#schemas

-The Debug / GPU mode will run the function in the main thread, otherwise it will run it as a Web Worker to prevent hanging.
+The Debug mode will run the function in the main thread, otherwise it will run it as a Web Worker to prevent hanging.

 ## FAQ